Dmitry Chernov: Works

-Chernov obtained his major result in 1866-1868 after studying the rejects of heavy guns production as well as during analysis of practical works by Pavel Anosov, P. Obukhov, Alexander Lavrov, Nikolay Kalkutsky.
+Chernov obtained his major result in 1866-1868 after studying the rejects of heavy guns production as well as during analysis of practical works by Pavel Anosov, P. Obukhov, Alexander Lavrov, and Nikolay Kalkutsky.
 At that time he was the curator of the small museum of the Petersburg Technological Institute.
 He found that steel is not the same material at all temperatures but instead has polymorphic transformations at different temperatures.
 He introduced different points known as Chernov's points: